 Most of my work focuses on hip-hop culture as part of a larger complex of expressive traditions of the African Diaspora.
 I am particularly interested in the abstract stylistic principles that hip-hop’s practitioners have developed to guide both the production and interpretation of their work.
 Because these principles are not always articulated publically, my scholarship has been heavily informed by my own participation in a wide range of hip-hop practices for over thirty years.
 One of my central goals over this period has been to refine an ethnographic approach that is responsive to the political, moral and intellectual concerns of the communities in which I work.

 The first product of my research was Making Beats: The Art of Sample-Based Hip-Hop (Wesleyan University Press, 2004), a study of hip-hop’s musical aesthetic, based on over ten years of study with hip-hop producers.
-It was awarded the International Association for the Study of Popular Music’s 2005 Book Prize, and is currently being re-released in a 10th anniversary edition with a new introduction by hip-hop historian Jeff Chang and a new afterword by myself.
+It was awarded the International Association for the Study of Popular Music’s 2005 Book Prize, and was re-released in a 10th anniversary edition in 2014, with a new introduction by hip-hop historian Jeff Chang and a new afterword by myself.

-My second book, Foundation: B-boys, B-girls and Hip-Hop Culture in New York (Oxford University Press, 2009), focuses on b-boying, a form of traditional Afro-Diasporic competitive dance that developed in New York City in the 1970s (and which is sometimes known as “breakdancing,” a term that most b-boys and b-girls reject).
-This book was also based on extensive ethnographic research, including attendance at virtually every significant b-boy event held in New York City between 2003 and 2008.
+My second book, Foundation: B-boys, B-girls and Hip-Hop Culture in New York (Oxford University Press, 2009), focuses on breaking, a form of traditional Afro-Diasporic competitive dance that developed in New York City in the 1970s (and which is sometimes known as “breakdancing,” a term that most dancers reject).
+This book was also based on extensive ethnographic research, including attendance at virtually every significant breaking event held in New York City between 2003 and 2008.